AriFordsham/GHCWiki/records/overloaded-record-fields/plan.md

 but this is currently forbidden by GHC, even with `-XImpredicativeTypes` enabled.
 Indeed, it would not be much use if it were possible, because bidirectional type inference relies on being able to immediately infer the type of neutral terms like `e.x`, but overloaded record fields prevent this.
 Traditional monomorphic selector functions are likely to be needed in this case.

+### Multiple modules and implicit instance generation

+When should `Has` instances be implicitly generated?
+I can think of three options:

+1. If the extension is on for a module, generate instances for all datatypes in that module when checking their declarations.
+This means that record projections are not available to code that imports a datatype definition from a module without the flag.
+Some mechanism will need to restrict the scope of instances based on import/export of selectors.
+1. If the extension is on for a module, generate instances for all record selectors that are in scope, but do not export them.
+Thus it doesn't matter whether the flag was on in the module that defined the datatype, and the availability of the instances in a particular module depends only on whether the flag is enabled.
+1. If the extension is on for a module, generate and export instances for all record selectors that are in scope and do not already have instances.
+This is a hybrid of (1) and (2), and also requires a mechanism to restrict instance scope based on import/export of selectors.

+Note that (2) can be equivalently implemented (as far as the user is concerned) by not really generating instances at all, but solving `Has` constraints directly based on the selectors in scope, much as `SingI` constraints are solved on-the-fly.

+Suppose module `M` imports module `N`, `N` imports module `O`, and only `N` has the extension enabled.
+Under (1), `N` can project fields it defines (but not those defined in `O`), and `M` also has access to the `Has` instances for `N` (but not the dot syntax).
+Under (2), `N` can project any field in scope (including those defined in `O`), but `M` cannot access any `Has` instances.
+Under (3), `N` can project any field in scope, and `M` has access to the `Has` instances for `N` and `O` (but not fields defined in `M`).

+I think (2) is probably the right choice here, because

+- the extension is required whenever dot notation is used or a `Has` constraint must be solved;
+- no new mechanism for hiding instances is required; and
+- records defined in existing modules (or other packages) without the extension can still be used with dot notation.

 ## Example of constraint solving